Skip to content

 rest(TAIL, [_, *TAIL]),

-These are built-in predicates.
-In(X, LIST) uses Python's in operator — it succeeds once for each element of LIST:
+These are built-in predicates. in_(X, LIST) describes the membership relation — it holds for each element of LIST in turn:

-contains_three(LIST) <- In(3, LIST)
+contains_three(LIST) <- in_(3, LIST)

-Append(PREFIX, SUFFIX, WHOLE) relates three lists such that PREFIX concatenated with SUFFIX gives WHOLE.
+append(PREFIX, SUFFIX, WHOLE) relates three lists such that PREFIX concatenated with SUFFIX gives WHOLE.
 You can use it forwards (split a list) or backwards (build one):

-last(ELEMENT, LIST) <- Append(_, [ELEMENT], LIST)
+last(ELEMENT, LIST) <- append(_, [ELEMENT], LIST)

 sum_list([], 0),